MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Norway/how-to-import-and-post-ocr-payments.md

 3. On the **Home** tab, in the **Process** group, choose **Import Payments**.

-4. In the **OCR Payment\-BBS** window, fill in the fields as described in the following table.
+4. In the **OCR Payment-BBS** window, fill in the fields as described in the following table.

     |FIX INCLUDE HERE<!--[!INCLUDE[bp_tablefield](../../ApplicationDesign/includes/bp_tablefield_md.md)] -->|FIX INCLUDE HERE<!--[!INCLUDE[bp_tabledescription](../../ApplicationDesign/includes/bp_tabledescription_md.md)] -->|
     |---------------------------------|---------------------------------------|